claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

 - Check the "Yes, this is a game" checkbox to load the Game Bar. ...
 - Click on the Start Recording button (or Win + Alt + R) to begin capturing video

+## Download bank statements from Monzo mobile

+- See notes in clare-tech (available to clare only)